canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     $ cat /proc/interrupts

-You can tune the IRQ affinity by setting which CPUs each realtime application is allowed to run on, in other words, in which core you don't want IRQs, you can do this, by setting and running manually:
+You can tune the IRQ affinity by setting which CPUs each real-time application is allowed to run on, in other words, in which core you don't want IRQs.
+You can do this, by setting and running manually:

 .. code-block:: bash